mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `ssl_ca`

 A string giving a file path that identifies an existing readable file.
-The file must be the Certificate Authority (CA) certificate for the CA that signed the certificate referred to in the previous parameter.
-It will be used to verify that the certificate is valid.
-This is a required parameter for both listeners and servers.
+The file must be a Certificate Authority (CA) certificate.
+It will be used to verify that the peer certificate (sent by either client or a MariaDB Server) is valid.
 The CA certificate can consist of a certificate chain.

 **NOTE** Up until MariaDB MaxScale 6, the parameter was called `ssl_ca_cert`,
          which is still accepted as an alias for `ssl_ca`.